digimori/PersonalLibraryApp/README.md

 ADD A TABLE OF CONTENTS HERE

+### About the Project:

+### Technologies used:

 ### Developer Goals:
 As a developer, I wanted to build an app that could store data for a user in regards to their reading list.
 I want them to have a profile page which can be accessed via a login landing page and make it easy to navigate their way around adding, editing and deleting books to their reading list to keep track of books that they want to read and have read.
 I also want the lists themselves to be displayed alphabetically in order to make it easier to find titles.
-I want the database to be searcheable to find the book the user wants by title, author or by whether or not it has been read.
+I want the database to be searcheable to find the book the user wants by title, author or by whether or not it has been read and to display the results to the user.

 ### User Stories: